lukmarcus/litera-po-literze/docs/ADDING_WORD_PACKS.md

 ## Notes

 - Images are shared across all languages (stored in `public/images/words/`)
+- All images should be created using the prompt: "ratio 3:2, 2D cartoon-style flat illustration for children, thick black outlines, soft pastel colors, educational flashcard layout, minimal shading"
+- The final image size should be exactly 540x360px and compressed for web use
 - Audio files are language-specific (stored in `public/audio/words/[language]/`)
 - New word packs appear automatically in the game menu once added to the wordPacks array
 - The `type` field can be "basic" or other values as needed for future categorization